Repeated playing of stream pre-roll

 - Solutions: Try increasing your player's buffering setting, closing other applications and/or rebooting your computer.
 Or try the stream again later, during off peak times.

 - Slow connection: You may not have a fast enough Internet connection to reliably listen to audio online.
-The stream is configured so that an audience member with a 28.8 kbps modem can listen, but for best results, we recommend a higher connection speed, at least 56 kbps.
+The stream is configured so that an audience member with a 28.8 kbps modem can listen, but for best results, we recommend a higher connection speed.

 - Slow computer: If your computer is old, it might be too slow to play the stream regardless of what else it's doing.
 Or, if you have lots of other programs open, they may be using too much processor time and/or RAM for the player to work properly.